Nearly every woman will experience vaginal discharge at some point in life.

 Normal lochia usually changes as the weeks after delivery pass from initially bright red just after delivery to a darker brown and finally to a creamy tone.

 You should call or see your doctor for any of the following which are not normal:

 - Excessive bleeding (more than a pad per hour) is not normal

 - Fever is not normal

 Any change in the vagina's balance of normal bacteria can affect the smell, color, or discharge texture.
-These are a few of the things that can upset that balance:
+Here's a list of the most common conditions that upset that balance:

 Causes of Vaginal Discharge

 - Normal hormone changes during the menstrual cycle

 - Medications such as antibiotic or steroid use

 - Birth control pills